-The Bank of Japan's Tankan index for big manufacturers' sentiment plunged to an eleven-year low of -34 in the second quarter of 2020, worse than market consensus of -31, as the coronavirus pandemic hit activity and global demand.
-Sentiment deteriorated the most among firms producing motor vehicles (-72 vs -17 in Q1), lumber & wood products (-53 vs 0), iron & steel (-58 vs -15), pulp & paper (-33 vs 4), general-purpose machinery (-26 vs 0), production machinery (-37 vs 0), electrical machinery (-28 vs -3), business-oriented machinery (-29 vs -6) and shipbuilding (-46 vs -29).
-Big firms plan to raise their capital spending by 3.2 percent, up from 1.8 percent in the previous quarter and above a 2.1 percent expected by consensus.
-Among non-manufacturing large firms, sentiment tumbled to a 10-1/2-year low of -17, and compared with expectations of -18.
+The Bank of Japan's Tankan index for big manufacturers' sentiment rose to -27 in the third quarter of 2020 from an eleven-year low of -34 in the previous period, but still came below consensus of -23, as the coronavirus pandemic continued to hit activity and global demand.
+Sentiment remained sharply weak among firms producing motor vehicles (-61 vs -72 in Q2), lumber & wood products (-59 vs -53), iron & steel (-55 vs -58), production machinery (-43 vs -37), nonferrous metals (-36 vs -39), shipbuilding (-34 vs -46), textiles (-33 vs -38), pulp & paper (-26 vs -33), chemicals (unchanged at -19), business-oriented machinery (-18 vs -29), general-purpose machinery (-16 vs -26), and electrical machinery (-15 vs -28).
+Among non-manufacturing large firms, sentiment recovered to -12 from a 10-1/2-year low of -17, and compared with expectations of -9. source: Bank of Japan

-Business Confidence in Japan averaged 1.23 points from 1983 until 2020, reaching an all time high of 53 points in the second quarter of 1989 and a record low of -58 points in the first quarter of 2009.
+Business Confidence in Japan averaged 1.05 points from 1983 until 2020, reaching an all time high of 53 points in the second quarter of 1989 and a record low of -58 points in the first quarter of 2009.
 This page provides - Japan Business Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Bank of Japan
+Japan Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Business Confidence in Japan is expected to be -34.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Japan to stand at -12.00 in 12 months time.
+Business Confidence in Japan is expected to be -18.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Business Confidence in Japan to stand at -1.00 in 12 months time.
 In the long-term, the Japan Business Confidence is projected to trend around 5.00 points in 2021 and -6.00 points in 2022, according to our econometric models.